bmichini/brewcart/recipes/coffeeIPA.md

 Chilled to about 70 degF, chilled down a bit, and pitched yeast to ~65 degF wort.

 7 days after pitching yeast, gravity was 1.011.
 Good hop aroma and flavor.

+11/13 transferred to keg, refracto reading 8.2 brix (specific gravity of 1.010).

 ## Tasting Notes